 BioPAN and bi-oes

-Our expression analyses have enabled us to identify groups of patients, or rather their tumors, that differ in their growth, possibly drug response, and other important parameters in the biology underlying tumor development.
+Our expression analyses of many hundreds of patients (PDAC, EAC, CRC) have enabled us to identify groups of patients, or rather their tumors, that differ in their growth, possibly drug response, and other important parameters in the biology underlying tumor development.
 In close collaboration with the Department of Pathology, we are also including multiple biopsies per tumor in these analyses to assess the heterogeneity that exists within tumors.

 In addition, we attempt to graft tumor pieces from most patients in mice to create tumor models that faithfully mimic the patient tumor.
 All this research is done in strict accordance with European ethical legislation.
 Please also see our section on mouse work.